opengauss-mirror/docs/content/en/docs/InstallationGuide/installation.md

    >
    >   Procedure
    >
    >   -   Prepare certificates and private keys.
-For details about how to generate a certificate, see "Database Security Management \> Managing SSL Certificates \> Generating Certificates" in *Developer Guide*.
+For details about how to generate a certificate, see [Generating Certificates](../DatabaseAdministrationGuide/generating-certificates.md).
    >       Conventions for configuration file names on the server:
    >       -   Certificate name: server.crt
    >       -   Private key name: server.key